-By the end of the last article, we had wired a Tele-type guitar for three-way pickup switching using both the standard blade switch, and the Gibson-style toggle switch.
+By the end of the last article on electric guitar wiring, we had wired a Tele-type guitar for three-way pickup switching using both the standard blade switch, and the Gibson-style toggle switch.
 We’re going to stick with that toggle switch now, and see how we can have separate volume and tone controls for each pickup.
 This is, of course, how a Les Paul is wired.

 Remember way back in 102?
 We created a system with one pickup, one volume control and one tone control.
 Well, all we need to do is create two of these, and then use our toggle switch to control which one of them is connected to the jack!
 In the middle position, both pickups will be active, each still connected to their own volume and tone control, and in the other two positions, only one pickup and set of controls will be active.
 It’s as simple as that.